dionajie/komiko/README.md

 # komiko
-Download Manga Berbahasa Indonesia dari [Mangacanblog]
+Download Manga Berbahasa Indonesia dari [Mangacanblog].
+Komiko is one of apps on challenge list i made.
+You can read it on [my blog].

 ### Version
 1.0